Skip to Content

 • Can be easily visited in an hour

-• Less visited palace in Seoul
+• Least known palace in Seoul

 • Only a few of the original buildings have been renovated

-• No guided tours offered (when we visited)
+• No guided tours offered

 Light pink cherry blossoms and an old palace building in Seoul